ValkyFischer/ValkyrieUtils/README.md

 The Config module (`Config.py`) facilitates reading and parsing configuration files, supporting both INI and XML formats.
 It provides methods to extract configuration values in various data types.
 > - Refer to the [Valkyrie Config documentation](./readme/config.md) for more information.

-### Valkyrie Tools

-The Tools module (`Tools.py`) offers functions to validate different data types, such as float, integer, boolean, list, and dictionary.
-It also includes a function to match dictionary values to their appropriate data types.
-> - Refer to the [Valkyrie Tools documentation](./readme/tools.md) for more information.

 ### Valkyrie Options

 The Options module (`Options.py`) helps manage command-line options by allowing easy definition of options with specified data types, help messages, and default values.
-It provides a way to parse and access these options within your script.
 > - Refer to the [Valkyrie Options documentation](./readme/options.md) for more information.

+### Valkyrie Compressor
+The Compressor module (`Compressor.py`) provides a utility to compress and decompress data using various compression modes such as gzip, bzip2, lzma, lz4, zstd, and none (no compression).
+> - Refer to the [Valkyrie Compressor documentation](./readme/compressor.md) for more information.

+### Valkyrie Crypto
+The Crypto module (`Crypto.py`) provides functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC with an Argon2 generated encryption key.
+> - Refer to the [Valkyrie Crypto documentation](./readme/crypto.md) for more information.

+### Valkyrie Tools

+The Tools module (`Tools.py`) offers functions to validate different data types, such as float, integer, boolean, list, and dictionary; including a function to match dictionary values to their appropriate data types.
+> - Refer to the [Valkyrie Tools documentation](./readme/tools.md) for more information.

 ## Example Usage